rakyll/hey/README.md

 Usage: hey [options...] <url>

 Options:
   -n  Number of requests to run.
 Default is 200.
+Does not apply to ramp up workers if -rt is used.
   -c  Number of workers to run concurrently.
 Total number of requests cannot
       be smaller than the concurrency level.
 Default is 50.
   -q  Rate limit, in queries per second (QPS) per worker.
 Default is no rate limit.